when-dev/when-dev/README.md

 <!-- - Reading: [Clean Code](https://a.co/d/7tClpTt) by Robert Martin -->

 - **Looking for a job as a front-end developer**
-- Learning: Web Socket, SPA/MPA, CI/CD.
+- Learning: MySQL, Web Socket, SPA/MPA, CI/CD.
 - Working on: Interactive Map.
 A pet project to improve my soft skills and practice Next.js.